 We are committed to helping our members avoid the threat of identity theft and to provide resources to protect yourself.

 United Financial will never ask you for your personal information in an email, never respond to emails asking for your passwords, Social Security Number, or other personal/financial information.

 Scam artists take advantage of times like these to gain access to bank accounts.
 Protect yourself by being aware of suspicious emails, phone calls and text messages.
 Do not give people remote access to your computer, unless you know it is a trusted source or a repair company that you contacted.
-If it seems like it could be fraud, it probably is, so listen to your gut and don’t provide your personal identification (usernames, passwords, Social Security number, Debit Card number or PIN etc.) unless you are 100% certain you are dealing with a legitimate organization—one with whom you have made the initial contact.
-Do not click on links or download attachments from unknown email senders, and do not make purchases or donations on any unknown sites.
+If it seems like it could be fraud, it probably is, don’t provide your personal identification (usernames, passwords, Social Security number, Debit Card number or PIN etc.) unless you are 100% certain you are dealing with a legitimate organization—one with whom you have made the initial contact.
+Do not click on links or download attachments from unknown email senders, and do not make purchases or donations on any unknown sites

 Here are some tips you can use to avoid becoming a victim of cyber fraud:

 - Do not respond to unsolicited (spam) e-mail.

 - Do not give our personal/financial information over the phone or email, to someone you do not know.

 - Do not click on links contained within an unsolicited e-mail.